The tax mistake that can snowball into years of trouble

 "Getting your tax return right is your responsibility.
 This means declaring all your income and claiming the appropriate expenses.
 Failure to properly declare your income increases your chances of being audited by the ATO."

-So what could non-lodgers be looking at in the way of fines?
 The penalty approach from the ATO is based on a sliding scale which also differs depending on the size of the entity in question.

 "There are penalties for non-lodgement of a tax return which means that you are likely to be penalised by $330 for each 28 days that the return is late, up to a maximum of $1650," explains Chapman.

-"If that doesn't get you to lodge, the ATO can issue you with a default assessment - which is an estimate of what the ATO thinks you owe, based on their third party data - which is likely to be excessive because it won't include any deductions you are entitled to.
+"If that doesn't get you to lodge, the ATO can issue you with a default assessment - which is an estimate of what the ATO thinks you owe, based on their third party data - which is likely to be excessive because it won't include any deductions you are entitled to."

 Failing that, the ATO may go down the prosecution route as a last resort.